 With its educational and literacy focus, the company seems like a logical next step for many teachers transitioning from education.
 As HR Director John Evola told Recruitment.com, working at Scholastic allows teachers to reach an even wider audience.
 “If you want to impact many children or many classrooms, [you can] expand that and scale it a bit.”

-Save the Children’s Ferrett, who started a career in music before quickly switching to HR after grad school, says she prefers to hire candidates with “some runway left.”
+Save the Children’s Ferrett, who started a career in music before quickly switching to HR, says she prefers to hire candidates with “some runway left.”
 “I look for people with room to grow and develop.
 As we know, the job market is contracted mightily.
 If you hire for potential, you get the opportunity to groom that person with all of the knowledge you have, rather than trying to correct all of these habits that are so baked that you can't undo them.”